realgrid/realgrid2-examples/typescript-webpack/README_en.md

 > Via [webpack-dev-server](https://webpack.js.org/configuration/dev-server/)

 RealGrid2 is licensed under the domain license policy.
 You cannot access RealGrid2 at `index.html` that includes only the javascript bundle.
-(You will face with an error).
+(You will be faced with an error).

 For convenient use, run the scripts: